 Accounting of Disclosures:

-After April 14, 2008, you have the right to request an accounting of the disclosures made in the previous six years.
-These disclosures will not include those made for treatment, payment, or health care operations or for which we have obtained authorization.
+After April 14, 2008, you have the right to request a review of the disclosures made in the previous six years.
+These disclosures will not include those made for treatment, payment, or health care operations, or for those that we have obtained consent.

-If you feel that your privacy rights have been violated, you have the right to make a complaint to us in writing without fear of retaliation.
-Your complaint should contain enough specific information so that we may adequately investigate and respond to your concerns.
+If you feel that your privacy rights have been violated, you have the right to make a complaint to us in writing without fear of reprisal.
+Your complaint should contain enough details that we may adequately investigate and respond to your concerns.
 If you are not satisfied with our response, you may complain directly to the Secretary of Health and Human Services.